 We also changed the interiors of restaurants by advising on the colours for their interior and picking up their furniture and changing them into pieces of art that visitors could enjoy or even buy.

 Gallery of Art & Design

-After moving back to The Netherlands, I opened a gallery called Malaika Art & Design in 1999.
-The gallery exhibited big colourful paintings from local artists and crazy & unique hand-made tables and it was decorated with original & antique artifacts from ancient Anatolia.
+After moving back to The Netherlands, I started a gallery called Malaika Art & Design in 1999.
+The gallery exhibited big colorful paintings from local artists and crazy & unique hand-made tables and it was decorated with original & antique artifacts from ancient Anatolia.
 The gallery was set up to inspire people.

 When people visited the gallery they could either buy the objects that were exhibited or have a piece of art or furniture be manufactured just for them.
 It was a fun time, where I got to work with some great artists and got to design tailor-made pieces of furniture and art.

 Academy of Arts